Why can't I connect to VPC resources over a transit virtual interface using a Direct Connect connection?

 Verify that you are advertising the correct on-premises network prefixes over the transit virtual interface

-- Confirm that your on-premises Direct Connect border gateway protocol (BGP) router is advertising the correct on-premises prefixes towards the AWS Direct Connect BGP peer on the transit virtual interface.
+- Confirm that your on-premises Direct Connect Border Gateway Protocol (BGP) router is advertising the correct on-premises prefixes towards the AWS Direct Connect BGP peer on the transit virtual interface.

 Note: You can advertise a maximum of 100 routes per BGP session on a transit virtual interface.
-This is a hard service quota that cannot be changed.
+This is a hard service quota that can't be changed.
 Crossing this service quota causes the BGP session to go into an IDLE state.

 Verify that you are advertising the correct Amazon VPC prefixes from the Direct Connect gateway to the on-premises network over the transit virtual interface